ianstormtaylor/superstruct/docs/reference/coercions.md

 ```

 `masked` augments an object struct to strip any unknown properties from the input when coercing it.

-> 🤖 If you add `defaulted` to an `object` struct with a dictionary of values, those values will be mixed in one-by-one, so the input doesn't need to be `undefined`, but certain properties can be `undefined`.

 ### Custom Coercions